FiorixF1/CSI-Toolkit/custom_plugins/csi_toolkit/ddr_overlays/README.md

 Teams are stored in the text file `/static/data/teams.txt` and can be set as pilot attribute in the pilots tab (dropdown).

 Team logos are obtained from the `/static/imgs/teams/` folder.
 The file name should be the team's name in lowercase where spaces have been replaced for underscores (_) and in the .png file type.
 If no team is found, it will show the default logo.

+The page with links to overlays gives the possibility to visualize and upload the team logos directly from the browser without the need to manually copy them into the SD card.
+Currently logos can be uploaded only individually for each team.

 ### Brackets
 These are the supported brackets, other will follow: